jruby/jruby-rack/README.md

 ## Compatibility

+JRuby-Rack 1.3.x
+- aims to be compatible with JRuby 9.3 -> 10.0 and their supported JDK versions
+- supports any container compatible with Java Servlet 3.0 API

 JRuby-Rack 1.2.x
-- aims to be compatible with JRuby >= 9.3 and its supported JDK versions
+- compatible with JRuby 9.3 -> 9.4 and their supported JDK versions
 - supports any container compatible with Java Servlet 3.0 API

 JRuby-Rack 1.1.x
-- aims to be compatible with JRuby >= 1.6.4 (used successfully through JRuby 9.4.x)
+- aims to be compatible with JRuby >= 1.6.4 (used successfully through JRuby 9.4)
 - supports any container compatible with Java Servlet 2.5 API (JEE 5)